TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 excerpt: "Learn how the new D365FO licensing model works and discover an open-source X++ utility to monitor actual user activity and optimize your license costs."
 ---

-In this blog post, I will describe how the current licensing works in D365FO and introduce an open-source X++ utility that allows you to track the actual usage of elements and compare it with the elements assigned to users.
+In this blog post, I will describe how the current licensing works in D365FO and introduce an open-source X++ utility that allows you to track the actual usage of elements and compare it with the elements assigned to users via user roles.

 ## Understanding the current licensing model